jneug/typst-finite/src/layout.typ

 ///
 ///    The result may specify a `rest` key that is used as a default coordinate.
 This makes
 ///    sense in combination with a relative coordinate like `(rel:(2,0))`.
-/// - name (string): Name for the element to access later.
-/// - anchor (string): Name of the anchor to use for the layout.
-/// - body (array): Array of CETZ elements to cetz.draw.
 #let custom(
   spec,
   positions: (:),